allisoncortez/nyt/README.md

 You will be greeted and given a list of the Top 15 Best Sellers Book List for Non-fiction books.

-You are then prompted to do either of the following:
+You are then prompted with a list of options to choose from:
 1. Pick a number from the list to find out more info on that specific book.
 2. See the full list of Best Sellers again.
 3. Exit the program.